-XI.
 FIRST AND SECOND READING POLICY 221: DRESS AND GROOMING

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 221: Dress and Grooming.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved FIRST and SECOND READING of Policy 221: Dress and Grooming.

-XII.
 FIRST AND SECOND READING POLICY 239: INTERNATIONAL EXCHANGE STUDENTS

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 239: International Exchange Students.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved FIRST and SECOND READING of Policy 239: International Exchange Students.

-XIII.FIRST AND SECOND READING POLICY 816: ACCEPTABLE USE OF INTERNET, COMPUTERS, AND NETWORK RESOURCES
+FIRST AND SECOND READING POLICY 816: ACCEPTABLE USE OF INTERNET, COMPUTERS AND NETWORK RESOURCES

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 816: Acceptable Use of Internet, Computers and Network Resources.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved FIRST and SECOND READING of Policy 816: Acceptable Use of Internet, Computers and Network Resources.

-XIV.
 FIRST AND SECOND READING POLICY 832: EDUCATIONAL EQUITY

-It is recommended that the Board approve the FIRST and SECOND READING of Policy 832: Educational Equity.
+On the motion of Mrs. Shaw, seconded by Mr. LaPorte, the Board approved FIRST and SECOND READING of Policy 832: Educational Equity.